Extension Logo

 Treatment

-• A 28-day course of antiprotozoal (ponazuril).
-Horses may need a second round of ponazuril in some cases.
-This is the only FDA-approved treatment for EPM.
+• A 28-day course of ponazuril, which is given as a paste.
+Horses may need a second or third round of ponazuril in some cases.

-Depending on your horse’s condition, your horse may need general supportive care.
+Depending on the severity of your horse’s condition, your horse may need supportive nursing care or hospitalization.

 Outcome